khawarizmi-org/topics/Math/Primes/Prime Check/en.md

 If $n$ is **not a prime**, then by definition it must have a divisor **other than** $1$ and $n$ itself.
 Let’s call that divisor $d$.

-Now, from the properties of divisors (as discussed earlier), we know:
+Now, from the properties of divisors (as discussed earlier in **Introduction to number theory**), we know:

 > Every divisor $d$ of $n$ appears with a corresponding pair $\frac{n}{d}$.
 > In any such pair, **at least one of the numbers must be ≤ \sqrt{n}**.